Keen2Kode/RAD-FashionWebsite/README.md

 **Git Repository:** [RAD2021_s3707189_s3717497](https://github.com/jeffmadrid/RAD2021_s3707189_s3717497)

 ## Notes
 Due to Turbolinks, some javascript features may not seem to work.
 For these, refresh the page to get it working.
-Eg: Sidebar feature
+Eg: Sidebar feature, items "Add to Bag" button

 You can see the database here
 ![Database](../master/RAD%20Assignment.png)